dagger/dagger/docs/learn/1004-first-env.md

 - system dependencies are combined in a docker image, then uploaded to a registry
 - configuration files are generated then sent to a compute cluster or load balancer

-### Introduction to Cue development

-Dagger delivery plans are developed in Cue.
-Cue is a powerful declarative language by Marcel van Lohuizen.
-Marcel co-created the Borg Configuration Language (BCL), the [language used to deploy all applications at Google](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43438.pdf).
-It is a superset of JSON, with additional features to make declarative, data-driven programming as pleasant and productive as regular imperative programming.

-If you are new to Cue development, don't worry: this tutorial will walk you through the basic steps to get started, and give you resources to learn more.

-In technical terms, our plan is a [Cue Package](https://cuelang.org/docs/concepts/packages/#packages).
-This tutorial will develop a new Cue package from scratch for our plan, but you can use any Cue package as a plan.

 ## Initial setup